Please note: This post contains affiliate links.

 Capturing famous (and less famous) waterfalls

-Capturing this mini Godafoss was another one of my favorites.
-Using the .5-.7 shutter speed sweet spot that Colby recommended + my variable ND filter dialed to 6 allowed me to capture the wave action and variations in the blue.
+This mini Godafoss is another one of my favorite Iceland photos.
+TIP: Using the .5-.7 shutter speed sweet spot that Colby recommended + my variable ND filter dialed to 6 allowed me to capture the wave action and variations in the blue.

 Shockingly, they allow camping in Skogafoss’ parking lot.
-If you visit during the day, prepare for massive crowds.
+If you visit during the day, prepare for massive crowds at this famous Iceland photography location on the Ring Road.
 Since it produces a lot of spray, single or double rainbows are common on sunny days.

 Photographing the elusive puffins in Iceland